Using Financial Ratios

 Some ratios are more important in specific industries.
 For example, in a physical therapy practice, you should pay particular attention to the price per visit by the number of clients seen.
 The higher this ratio the more profitable the practice is and more valuable for potential buyers.
 Whereas, in a construction company, you may want to look at sales to inventory also known as inventory turnover.
 If this ratio is high it may indicate sales are being lost because inventory is understocked and/or customers are buying elsewhere.
 A low ratio may show there is not enough demand for the stock you are carrying.

 It is important to know which ratios are important to your industry.
-If you need advice on what ratios to consider, please feel free to contact us.
+If you need advice on what ratios to consider, please schedule a free consultation with Peak Business Valuation.

 After you decide which ratios are applicable, compare the results over time.
 This will allow you to see trends or changes in the performance of your business.
 Comparing previous quarters or years can help you identify problems to fix and direct attention to potential problems to avoid.
 Ideally, reviewing your ratios on a monthly basis will help keep you on top of changing trends in your company.